 Treatment Planning

-Dr. Conover believes the treatment plan is the most important aspect of cosmetic and restorative dentistry to ensure long-term success.
+Dr. Conover believes the treatment plan is essential to cosmetic and restorative dentistry to ensure long-term success.
 The treatment plan is a set of blueprints to set the path for the restorative procedure.
 It may include digital imaging, 2-D, and 3-D models.
 We love to involve patients in this process.

-Once we have made a personalized treatment plan that the patient accepts, we then create a custom sequence of treatment visits based on the patient’s preferences (i.e. longer or shorter visits, more frequent or spread out visits, their timeline for completing treatment, etc).
+Once we have created your personalized treatment plan, we create a custom sequence of treatment visits based on your preferences.
+We may have longer or shorter visits, more frequent or spread-out visits, and a timeline for completing treatment.

 The goal is to achieve the optimal outcome as comfortably and efficiently as possible.
 Dentistry in our office is virtually pain-free, and we aim to make the experience as pleasant as possible.